Refunds and Compensation

 Can I get Delay Repay compensation from TicketyBoo?

-Unfortunately, you can’t get Delay Repay Compensation from TicketyBoo.
+Unfortunately, you can’t get Delay Repay compensation from TicketyBoo.
 You’ll need to get in touch with the train operator you travelled with.

 To qualify